Matra Durandal: Overview

+Durandal, Conservatoire de l'air et de l'espace d'Aquitaine, 2024.

 Designed to be dropped from low altitudes, the bomb's fall is slowed by a parachute.
 The maximum release speed is 550 kn and the minimum release altitude is 200 ft.
 When the bomb has reached a 40° angle due to the parachute's drag, it fires a rocket booster that accelerates it into the runway surface.
 The 100 kg primary charge explodes after the weapon has penetrated the concrete and drives the secondary charge even deeper.
 The 15 kg secondary charge then explodes after a one-second delay.
 Later production weapons have a programmable fuse that can delay the secondary detonation up to several hours.

 The weapon can penetrate up to 40 cm of concrete, and creates a crater 2 m deep and approximately 5 m in diameter.
 In addition, concrete slabs around the crater are disturbed in an area approximately 15 m in diameter.
 The disturbed slabs are displaced up to 50 cm above the original surface, making repair more difficult than the simple crater from a conventional bomb.